 - Be aware of cyberbullying tactics.
 Never respond to anyone sending you threatening or offensive messages.
 Report it to an adult immediately, and block the offender.

-- Lock your phone, tablet and computer with a password.
+- Lock your phone, tablet, and computer with a password.

-- Set strong passwords – use a combination of uppercase and lower case letters, numbers and special characters.
+- Set strong passwords – use a combination of uppercase and lower case letters, numbers, and special characters.

 - Do not click on links or open attachments in emails or texts from anyone unknown.

-- Keep your social media accounts and photos private – limit access to your friends and family members only – do not accept invitations to connect from strangers.
+- Keep your social media accounts and photos private – limit access to your friends and family members only – do not accept invitations to connect with strangers.
 Check your security and privacy settings on social media accounts frequently as social media sites are well known for changing security and privacy features periodically.